• Skip to primary navigation

 Instructions

-• Sauté onions and garlic and deglaze.
+• Sautรฉ onions and garlic.
 Add the onions and garlic to the sausage and cook until the onions are soft and becoming golden, about 10 minutes.
-Pour the vermouth in the pan and use a flat-edged — preferably wooden — spatula to deglaze the pan, scraping any bits of food off the bottom of the pan and then mixing them back into everything else.

 • Prepare the roasted squash.
-After 40 minutes, or when all of the squash are quite soft, use kitchen tongs to remove them from the oven, and turn the temperature down to 375° F. Use kitchen tongs to turn the squash over to let them cool for a few minutes.
-Use a fork to very gently pull the flesh away from the skin.
-It will naturally come off in strings.
-Add the squash “strings” to a very large mixing bowl, and place the now empty squash skins, round sides down, back on the baking sheet.
+After 40 minutes, or when all of the squash are quite soft, remove them from the oven, and turn the temperature down to 375ยฐF.
+Use kitchen tongs to turn the squash over to let it cool for a few minutes.
+Use a fork to very gently pull the flesh away from the skin.ย It will naturally come off in strings.
+Add the squash to a very large mixing bowl and place the now empty squash skins, round sides down, back on the sheet pan.

 • Fill the squash skins and bake.
-Divide the mixture between the 4 squash halves and top each on with a bit of the remaining ¼ cup of cheese.
-Place in the 375° F oven for 10 to 15 minutes, to melt the cheese and to be sure everything is heated through.
+Divide the mixture between the 4 squash halves and top each one with a bit of the remaining ยผ cup of cheese.
+Place in the 375ยฐ F oven for 10 to 15 minutes, to melt the cheese and to be sure everything is heated through.

 • Serve.
 You can spoon out the mixture to serve, or cut the entire squash halves into slices.
 Whatever suits you.